 Perimenopause is associated with fluctuating estrogen and progesterone, followed by menopause when these hormones precipitously drop.
 Decreasing estrogen levels are associated with a decline in cognitive function and an increased risk of depression and other cognitive symptoms in menopause.15

-Besides changes in the sex hormones, estrogen, progesterone, and testosterone, other hormone imbalances may contribute to brain fog.
+Besides changes in the sex hormones estrogen, progesterone, and testosterone, other hormone imbalances may contribute to brain fog.
 In a study of over 5,000 patients with thyroid disease, 47% reported symptoms consistent with brain fog before treatment, and 79% reported that they experienced the symptoms frequently.
-Many people with low thyroid (hypothyroidism) report symptoms even after treatment.16
+Many people with low thyroid function (hypothyroidism) report symptoms even after treatment.16

 Brain fog is typically self-limiting, especially if it is caused by lifestyle factors such as stress and lack of sleep.
 However, if brain fog symptoms persist or worsen, call your healthcare provider.
 It is relatively rare that medical conditions cause brain fog, but as we have seen with COVID-19, it can happen.